ServiceNow/osaka/README.md

 ## (key) Requirements
 - Python 3.6
-- Pytorch 1.2 or higher
+- Pytorch 1.2 (there is a small bug with newer versions)
 - Havenai 0.6 or higher (to reproduce the official results)